Introduction

 We may wish to extend or take a live investigation in another associated direction where examination of records, professional advice received or other evidence available which identifies concerns, beyond those in the complaint received, which appear to meet the criteria.

-If we consider that an extended own initiative investigation is required in relation to your complaint, both you and the public body concerned will be advised and be given have the opportunity to comment and/or submit evidence as part of the investigation process.
+If we consider that it is appropriate to extend the investigation into to your complaint, using our own initiative power, both you and the public body concerned will be advised and be given have the opportunity to comment and/or submit evidence as part of the investigation process.

-When we have begun an extended investigation, it will be managed in accordance with our existing complaints handling processes.
+When we have extended an investigation using our own initiative power, it will be managed in accordance with our existing complaints handling processes.

 What we cannot do